Local Ihara's lemma and applications: Non-degeneracy property for submodules

-\rem Like before we don't pay attention about the position of these perverse sheafs between the $p$ and $p+$ intermediate extensions, but we merely concentrate on the lattice of the associated local systems.
+\rem As before we do not pay attention to the position of these perverse sheaves between the $p$ and $p+$ intermediate extensions, but we merely concentrate on the lattice of the associated local systems.